 While minimally invasive surgery may not be right for every woman in every surgical situation, it has been proven an effective alternative to traditional open surgery for the treatments of endometriosis, fibroids, abnormal bleeding, endometrial polyps, mullerian anomalies and ovarian cysts.

+Fertility Answers is uniquely qualified to offer our patients with highly-trained physicians in laparoscopic surgery.
 If your doctor recommends surgery, it’s important to know that you may have options about the way the procedure is done.
 A great resource for patients who are faced with the need for gynecologic surgery is the MIS for Women website.
 Also, ask questions and talk to your doctor about minimally invasive surgery so you can get back to life again, quicker and easier.